UltiRequiem/vim-galore-es/README.md

     :h backup
     :h write-fail

-### Swap files
+### Archivos Swap

-When editing a file, unsaved changes get written to a swap file.
+Cuando editas un archivos, los cambios aun no guardados se escriben en un swap file.

-Get the name of the current swap file with `:swapname`.
-Disable them with `:set noswapfile`.
+Obten el nombre del archivo swap que estas editando con  `:swapname`.
+Desabitalo con `:set noswapfile`.

 A swap file gets updated either all 200 characters or when nothing was typed for 4 seconds.
 They get deleted when you stop editing the file.
 You can change these